Cyber-Ninja-2047/tic-tac-toe/DEVLOG.md

 * the "get_path" method, returning the game path from the given root node.
 * automatically build a new tree from the given node if the node is not on the original tree.

+# 2023-11-16
+Author: Anthony

+Optimized the human player interface, including features below:

+* record the win-draw-lose times.
+* allow user to select another type of game tree.
+* allow user to input upper or lower case.
+* do not rebuild the tree in replaying, it saves much time when using the minimax game tree.
+* give more hints if user's input is invalid.
+* check the inputted index range.

+Fixed a bug for NodeSelector when it building a new tree.